frictionlessdata/software/pages/process.md

 ## Releasing

 We use SemVer for versioning and Travis for testing and releasing/deployments.
 We prefer short release cycle (features and fixes could be released immediately).
 Releases should be configured using tags based on package examples workflow provided by OKI.

+The release process:
+- merge changes to the main branch on GitHub
+  - use "Squash and Merge"
+  - use clean commit message
+- pull the changes locally
+- update the software version according to SemVer rules
+  - in Python projets we use `<name>/assets/VERSION`
+  - in JavaScript projects we use standard `package.json`
+- run `main release` (it will release automatically)

 ## References